All Episodes

 Hey, listen, you know, all this stuff that's being said, I still think we're nibbling around the edges.

-I would always say that, you know, people get they vote in the government that they deserve, but maybe they're not even voting, or maybe it's incorrect.
+If no one checks into Fulton County, Georgia, and what happened there, I would always say that, you know, people get, they vote in the government that they deserve, but maybe they're not even voting or maybe it's incorrect.

-So is anybody gonna really investigate that?
+So is anybody going to really investigate that?

 If not, if that's all fraud, everything else goes out the window, in my opinion.